dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

         spawning is described elsewhere in the specification TBD but it could be [Zoom Box Spawning](../06ZoomBoxSpawning/ZoomBoxSpawning.md).

-    Whether the root ascent conditions were met or not, processing continues to the next step.
+    Whether the root ascended or not, processing continues to the next step.

 2. If the target is the root of the zoom box hierarchy, skip the remaining steps.
 The root destination is the target destination.